-A 1.
+A1.
 (ASIIN 2.1; 2.2) Student workload must be continuously assessed and a process has to be established to supervise the alignment of awarded credits and the actual student workload.
 Especially for the graduation projects, an expectation of the invested workload needs to be defined.

-- A 2.
-(ASIIN 4.3) An investment plan has to be presented how the equipment of the female laboratories will be enhanced to a degree as to allow for the production of high-quality graduate projects without using the male equipment. - A 3.
-(ASIIN 4.3) The availability of research labs for the female students and staff members must be ensured.
-(Proposed by TC 12, previous E 3)) - A 4.
+For the Ba and Ma (Applied) Mathematics

+A 2.
 (ASIIN 1.3) The academic level of the final projects must be further enhanced by strengthening the students' skills in scientific work and research and their ability to work independently on their projects, including a written thesis comparable to international standards.
+(Proposed by TC 12 and 9)